 Voting by mail is safe, secure, and reliable

-There are many myths about the vote-by-mail process (also known as “voting at home”), and information voters hear from decision-makers who are unfamiliar with the process may not always be true.
+There are many myths about the vote-by-mail process (also known as “voting at home”), and information voters sometimes hear from decision-makers who are unfamiliar with the process may not always be true.
 The truth is voting by mail is safe, secure, and reliable.

-Voting by mail produces consistent outcomes without partisan bias.
+Research shows voting by mail produces consistent outcomes without partisan bias.
 Many states that could be considered politically conservative have a large number of voters who prefer to vote by mail, as do states which are considered politically liberal or as having mixed political constituencies.
 Some examples of conservative states offering high mail ballot access are:

 - In both Montana and Arizona, over 70% of voters are automatically mailed their ballots as “permanent absentee” voters.